biolink/biolink-model/docs/ChemicalToGeneAssociation.md

 # Class: ChemicalToGeneAssociation

-An interaction between a chemical entity and a gene or gene product
+An interaction between a chemical entity and a gene or gene product.

 URI: [biolink:ChemicalToGeneAssociation](https://w3id.org/biolink/vocab/ChemicalToGeneAssociation)